-Omega 3 fish oil is made from the body of oily fish like mackerel and sardines.
+Omega-3 fish oil is made from the body of oily fish like mackerel and sardines.
 The raw oil is purified and concentrated to give you the maximum amount of active ingredients in the minimum amount of oil.
 But some manufacturers (like us at Bare Biology) go the extra mile.
-Our Lion Heart fish oil is not only highly concentrated, but is also in the natural triglyceride form, meaning it’s even easier for your body to absorb the Omega 3 it contains.
+Our Life & Soul liquid fish oil is not only highly concentrated, but is also in the natural triglyceride form, meaning it’s even easier for your body to absorb the omega-3 it contains.

-What are collagen and fish oil good for?
+What are the benefits of collagen and fish oil?

 Collagen powder contains the amino acids proline, glycine, and hydroxyproline (among others).
 These are the building blocks your fibroblasts need to make new collagen, but are in short supply in normal diets (because we don’t eat lots of animal hide or gristly bits).
-People generally take collagen to support the health of their skin, although it is sometimes taken for joints, muscles, hair and gut health.
+People generally take collagen to support the health of their skin, it can also be taken for...

 Fish oil contains high amounts of the active ingredients EPA and DHA.
-These are essential for good health, but have been crowded out of our diets by the number of Omega 6 fats we eat.
+These are essential for wellbeing, but have been crowded out of our diets by the number of omega-6 fats we eat.
 EPA (which stands for eicosapentaenoic acid) keeps our cells nourished, while DHA (docosahexaenoic acid) is most famous for the role it plays in the brain, where it’s used to form much of the structural material of our grey matter, from cell membranes to neurons.

 Do collagen and fish oil do the same things to the skin?

-Yes and no. Collagen and fish oil are complementary, yet they work in very different ways.
+Yes and no. Marine collagen and fish oil are complementary, yet they work in very different ways.